Wishing you knew more about Aboriginal culture? Search no more.

 1 DET's Annual Report 2011–12 notes that Mirrngatja Homeland Centre got a new classroom in December 2011 at a cost of $470,000 (Thanks, Janelle, for letting me know).

-Indigenous Australians living on outstations (homelands) receive services comparable to those received by other Australians living in a community of similar size, location and need.—Jenny Macklin, Indigenous Affairs Minister
+Indigenous Australians living on outstations (homelands) receive services comparable to those received by other Australians living in a community of similar size, location and need. — Jenny Macklin, former Indigenous Affairs Minister

 Myths about remote education